snehanyk05/RL_CNN_Lateral_Control/README.md

 Creating Virtual Environment:
 Create an isolated environment for the project.
 You can pip install required dependencies here.
-This is created in the tf_steer_play folder
+This is created in the mtl_rl folder

 1. sudo apt-get install virtualenv